SeamusConacher/webAudioSynth/README.md

 # webAudioSynth
-A synthesiser build using JavaScript, jQuery, jQuery UI and the Web Audio API
+A synthesiser built using JavaScript, jQuery, jQuery UI and the Web Audio API